Toward a Theory of Phase Transitions in Quantum Control Landscapes: Introduction

-Our work is a first attempt to apply methods from statistical field theory, designed to investigate generic complex optimization landscape \cite{hu2012stability,morampudi2017clustering,mezard2005landscape,monasson1997statistical,mezard2002analytic,mezard1987spin,Nishimori01}, to study quantum control landscapes \cite{koch2022quantum,ge2022optimization,ge2021}.
-The framework developed here is largely independent of the underlying control problem and provides a solid starting point for analyzing more complex systems.
+Our work is a first attempt to apply methods from statistical field theory, designed to investigate generic complex optimization landscapes \cite{ros2023high,fyodorov2022,gamarnik2022disordered,urbani2023,zdeborova2016statistical,hu2012stability,morampudi2017clustering,krzakala2007landscape,mezard2005landscape,monasson1997statistical,mezard2002analytic,mezard1987spin,Nishimori01}, to the study of quantum control landscapes \cite{koch2022quantum,ge2022optimization,ge2021}.
+We directly address the many-body character of the time-dependent \emph{control fields}.
+Although we focus on one- and two-body models, our methods are formally independent of the properties of the controlled quantum system, and we discuss potential applications to many-body controlled systems.
+For this reason, the framework we present provides a starting point for analyzing more complex systems.

 This paper is organized as follows.
 In Sec.~\ref{sec:model} we introduce the control problems we later use to benchmark our theory and discuss the corresponding control phase diagrams.
 In Sec.~\ref{sec:expansions} we derive the analytical expansions for the quantum control landscape and discuss their interpretation from the point of view of classical spin-models in statistical physics.
 In Sec.~\ref{sec:stability} we discuss how CLPTs are connected to structural changes in the optimal level set, \text{i.e.} the set of control protocols that minimize the cost function.
 In particular, using linear and quadratic stability analysis we detect and classify different CLPTs.
-In Sec.~\ref{sec:LMC} we introduce a sampling algorithm based on the Metropolis-adjusted Langevin dynamics, revisit the QSL phase transition for continuous protocols, and study the properties of the optimal level set beyond the QSL.
-Finally, in Sec.~\ref{sec:Tqslcritical} we estimate the critical scaling of the order parameters at the QSL phase transition, in both cases of continuous and bang-bang protocols.
+In Sec.~\ref{sec:LMC} we introduce a sampling algorithm based on the Metropolis-adjusted Langevin dynamics, revisit the QSL phase transition for piecewise continuous protocols, and study the properties of the optimal level set beyond the QSL.
+In Sec.~\ref{sec:Tqslcritical} we estimate the critical scaling of the order parameters at the QSL phase transition, in both cases of continuous and bang-bang protocols.
+Finally, in Sec.~\ref{sec:manybody}, we comment on the challenges in extending the methods we develop to controlled many-body quantum systems.
+We summarize the main results and discuss their physical significance in Sec.~\ref{sec:outro}.